 "I thought a man like you would be chewing up the FAA!"
 Yeah, so did I, lady!
 I'm surprised at the unexpected turn this script took.
 But the lady who lost 3 friends in this crash spells it out: "There won't be any rafts as long as people like you don't get off their duffs and DO something!".
 She exits, stating they'll just have to fight the powers that be without him.
 28 minutes in, but the Big Q still isn't ready to fight yet.
 In the next scene he's back on the boat moping.

 Astin shows up, to give Q a talking to about the rage he's repressing.
 Dr. A also makes sure to remind us that Quincy "pulled people out of that water everywhere".
 Actually, we only saw two, and Astin wasn't there, but hey, he's appealing to The Big Q's sense of pride.
 Surely he's expecting The Big Q to get to work right away...after all, the coroner's office has apparently been keeping things going for at least three days without him.
 But instead our hero goes to visit the thirtysomething hottie, pizza in hand!
 He's back!
 But---no hanky-panky.
 We're just going to be informed of the FAA's inadequate requirements.
 So finally, after a loooong delay, Outrage! number two--"the FAA's gonna have to MAKE them put the rafts on!".

-Certainly the lack of rafts is a worthy issue, but the lack of emergency locaters, which to me seems equally important, is forgotten.
+Certainly the lack of rafts is a worthy issue, but the missing emergency locators, which to me seems equally important, is forgotten.
 Hey, the people died because they were in the water for 40 minutes, right?
 The cutter had to search blindly for them instead of having an exact location, which certainly added to the time frame.
-I'm thinking this regulation change is every bit as important as the lack of rafts.
+I'm thinking this regulation change is even more necessary than the rafts.